convox/docs/docs/application/services.md

 ### internal

-Flag a service as internal, preventing access to it from outside your VPC.
+Flag a Service as internal, preventing access to it from outside your VPC.
 Defaults to `false`.

-Your Rack must have the `Internal` param set to `Yes` to deploy internal services.
+Your Rack must have the `Internal` param set to `Yes` to deploy internal Services.
 You can set it with:

 ```bash
 $ convox rack params set Internal=Yes